-Previously, Coop has performed with the classic rock band Friends, and members of several bands from the legendary South Street scene of Philadelphia, including Larry Saklad (Alan Mann Band), Paul Kurrey (Jamison Smoothdog), and David Rowan (ExisDance/Wet Pet).
-He has also performed extensively with local icon, Marc Lancaster, and as a guest and fill-in drummer/percussionist with several musical notables including Kenn Kweder, Fran Smith Jr, Valkyrians, Adam Rivera, Terry Rivel, and BB Jackson.
+Previously, Coop has performed with the classic rock band Friends, the Scotty-L Band, and members of several bands from the legendary South Street scene of Philadelphia, including Larry Saklad (Alan Mann Band), Paul Kurrey (Jamison Smoothdog), and David Rowan (ExisDance/Wet Pet).
+He has also performed extensively with local icon, Marc Lancaster, and as a guest and fill-in drummer/percussionist with several musical notables including Kenn Kweder, Fran Smith Jr, Lost Art, Valkyrians, Adam Rivera, Terry Rivel, and BB Jackson.
 He just wrapped up a 3-year stint as house drummer for the BCH MusiCafe Wide Open Mic, where he performed alongside bassist extraordinaire, Al Weinstock.

 Bryan and "El Cajon" can also be heard on Shawn Would's CD, including the title track, Rise Up To The Sky.

 Bryan is available for short-term, long-term and fill-in engagements in the Southern New Jersey and Philadelphia metropolitan areas..